Albinism and Low Vision

 - Absorptive sunlenses/sunglasses can reduce light sensitivity/photosensitivity.

-- Glasses with prisms can decrease nystagmus and help the eyes align better; i.e., help both eyes point or look in the same direction.
+- Glasses with prisms can decrease nystagmus and treat strabismus (ocular misaslignment); i.e., help both eyes point or look in the same direction.
 Prisms are special glasses that bend light and can help redirect the direction of light entering a misaligned eye.

-- Surgery may also be considered to reduce nystagmus or to align the eyes, especially if either is causing a significant abnormality in head position.
+- Surgery may also be considered to reduce nystagmus or to align the eyes (i.e. treat strabismus), especially if either is causing a significant abnormality in head position.
+These surgeries involve adjusting the length or position of the muscles that sit on the outside of the eye to maintain eye position and to move the eye in various directions.

-- Genetic counseling can help parents and adult patients with albinism.
+- Genetic counseling can help parents and adult patients with albinism understand the cause and understand the risks of the condition for future children.

-- Because of the decreased skin pigmentation that accompanies albinism, individuals should use hats and sunscreens and avoid excessive sun exposure to protect the skin from sunburns and skin cancer.
+- Because of the decreased skin pigmentation that accompanies albinism, individuals should use wide-brimmed hats, visors, and sunscreen, and avoid excessive sun exposure in order to protect the skin from sunburn and skin cancer.